Noise-induced survival resonances during fractional killing of cell populations: Alternative approximation through transient behaviour of the survival probability

-We note that Eq.~\eqref{2-st} can also be recalled from Eq.~\eqref{BH}.
-In Fig.~\ref{Four_figs} (c, d), we compare the survival probability of the first and second generations and how they approach long-term.
-The result highlights the imprint of resonances in the first generation on the following ones.
+The above equation derives from Eq.~\eqref{BH}.
+In Fig.~\ref{Four_figs} (c, d), we compare the survival probability of the first and second generations and how they approach the asymptotic survival probability.
+The effect of persistence is shown in Fig.~\ref{fig3}b.